All insights

 • The link between technical effort and business value

-• The stakeholders or departments benefiting
+• The stakeholders or departments who benefit

 • How value is delivered, sustained, or scaled

-The Role of “Why” in the 6W Model
+The role of Why in the 6Ws#

 • Context for prioritisation